kuvivek/drivingTheoryInGermany/README.md

 ✅ That children may run onto the road
 ✅ Of vehicles speeding
 ✅ That junctions will not be noticed
 **Comment**:  People often drive too fast in residential areas, especially if the roads appear wide and clear.
-It is easy to overlook junctions
+It is easy
-because they look like driveways.
-There is also a risk of children unexpectedly running out of driveways onto the road.
+to overlook junctions because they look like driveways.
+There is also a risk of children unexpectedly running out of driveways
+onto the road.

 112. What do you have to watch out for, when crossing a priority road?
 I watch out for
 ✅ the weather conditions
 ✅ the speed and the distance of the cross traffic
 ✅ the width of the priority road
 **Comment**:  Faster traffic is to be expected on a priority road.
-To cross safely, I must therefore take into account the width of the road,
+To cross safely, I must therefore take into account
-my ability to accelerate, the speed of cross traffic and the weather conditions (e.g. wet conditions).
+the width of the road, my ability to accelerate, the speed of cross traffic and the weather conditions (e.g. wet conditions).

 113. What is the right course of action?
 ![img](https://schueler.click-learn.info/BilderV2/AB_1_2_09_121.jpg)
 ✅ I have to allow the cyclist to pass through
 ✅ I have to wait at the stop line
-❌I may make the turn in front of the cyclist
+❌ I may make the turn in front of the cyclist
 **Comment**:  At this junction, you must observe the “Stop” sign and stop at the stop line.
 If you are turning left,
 you must allow the oncoming cyclist riding straight ahead to pass.

 114. How should you behave in this situation?
 ![img](https://schueler.click-learn.info/BilderV2/AB_1_2_37_010.jpg)
-❌Stop on the line of sight
+❌ Stop on the line of sight
 ✅ Pass through the crossing without stopping
-❌Stop on the stop line
+❌ Stop on the stop line
-**Comment**:  “Traffic lights before traffic signs": If traffic lights and traffic signs conflict at a junction,
+**Comment**:  “Traffic lights before traffic signs": If traffic lights and traffic signs conflict at a junction, the
-the traffic light signal takes precedence.
-The traffic sign only comes into effect if the traffic light fails
+traffic light signal takes precedence.
+The traffic sign only comes into effect if the traffic light fails or the yellow
-or the yellow flashing light is on.
+flashing light is on.
 In this case, you can cross the intersection without stopping, as the traffic light is green.

 115. What do you have to be aware of when you see this traffic sign combination? ![img](https://schueler.click-learn.info/BilderV2/VZ_1_4_42_136.jpg)
 ✅ If I am following the priority road, I have to signal a left-turn